sharplabBIU/sharplabbiu.github.io/_pages/about.md

 ---

 <p>
-The lab seeks to understand how humans learn and plan.
-We primarily use a reinforcement learning framework to develop algorithmic explanations of human learning and planning.
-Importantly, we also seek to use this framework to shed light on mechanisms of human anxiety.
+Our lab seeks to understand how humans learn and plan.
+We primarily use a reinforcement learning framework to develop algorithmic explanations of cognitive functions.
+Importantly, we also seek to use this framework to shed light on mechanisms of psychopathology, with specific focus on anxiety.

-The Lab PI, Paul, took a nontraditional path and welcomes those with diverse interests to join the team.
-Paul began in a clinical psychology PhD, moved to a devleopmental neuroscience lab to finish my PhD, and spent the past 5 years in computational cognitive science labs.

 </p>